Soviet Union during the Iran–Iraq War: Air defense

-Soviet antiaircraft artillery was a key and predictable part of these local defenses, since Iran had significant difficulties obtaining spare parts for its U.S. MIM-23 Hawk surface-to-air missiles These included Soviet antiaircraft artillery and short-range missiles.
+Soviet antiaircraft artillery was a key and predictable part of these local defenses, since Iran had significant difficulties obtaining spare parts for its U.S. MIM-23 Hawk surface-to-air missiles.
+These included Soviet anti-aircraft artillery and short-range missiles.
 It is not established how Iran acquired these weapons, which are short-range and presumably used as final point defenses.

 Antiaircraft artillery

-The Kharg Island defenses included the well-regarded ZSU-23-4 radar-controlled 23mm antiaircraft cannon.
+The Kharg Island defenses included the well-regarded ZSU-23-4 radar-controlled 23mm anti-aircraft cannon.